Terminal Island: Japanese American fishing community

-Starting in 1906, a thriving Japanese American fishing community became established on Terminal Island in an area known as East San Pedro or Fish Island.
-Because of the island's relative geographical isolation, its inhabitants developed their own culture and even their own dialect.
-The dialect, known as "kii-shu ben” (or "Terminal Island lingo"), was a mix of English and the dialect of Kii Province, where many residents hailed from.
+Starting in 1906, a Japanese American fishing community became established on Terminal Island in an area known as East San Pedro or Fish Island.
+Because of the island's relative geographical isolation, its inhabitants developed their own culture and dialect.
+The dialect, known as "kii-shu ben" (or "Terminal Island lingo"), was a mix of English and the dialect of Kii Province, where many residents originated.
 Prior to World War II, the island was home to about 3,500 first- and second-generation Japanese Americans.
-On February 9, 1942, following the Japanese attack on Pearl Harbor, the FBI incarcerated all of the adult Issei males on Terminal Island.
-On February 19, 1942, immediately after the signing of Executive Order 9066, Terminal Island's remaining inhabitants were given 48 hours to evacuate their homes.
-They were subsequently sent to internment camps, and the entire neighborhood was razed.
-The Japanese community on Terminal Island was the first to be evacuated and interned en masse.